loopandlearn/news/docs/index.md

 Medtrum Nano (200U/300U) is now available in the Trio `main` branch

-* The special efeat/dev-medtrum` branch has been deleted
+* The special `feat/dev-medtrum` branch has been deleted
-* If you are running that code, your app is not affected
+    * If you built using that branch, your app will continue to run
 * Trio Medtrum users should switch to Trio `main` branch at their earliest convenience

 See instructions above.